Employers: Reporting Fraudulent Claims

 What should I tell an employee that has had a claim fraudulently filed in their name?

 Please refer victims to IDES’s identity theft webpage for guidance.
-Remind them to NOT activate the KeyBank debit card, if they received one.
 Victims are encouraged to go to the Federal Trade Commission and take these immediate steps to protect themselves from further acts of fraud.

 If you, as an employer, already reported the fraudulent claim via MyTax, your employee does not have to file a duplicative report.
 A determination notice (500B), will be sent to the victim, notifying them when the fraudulent claim has been stopped.